amnahsiddique/graphenee/docs/get_started.rst

 	}

+ 10. Create mainui.java, Extend it with abstract-dashboard-ui, add unimplemented methods and autowire spring view and and application dashboard here.
+ 11. Annotate it with springUI, theme, push and viewport.
- 10. Create another class, extend it with Abstract dashboard panel and implements mview, must annotate it with springview , add this in dashboardsetup.java
+ 12. Create another class, Extend it with Abstract dashboard panel and implement view, must annotate it with the springview then add it in dashboardsetup.java.
- 11. Dashboardviewname() return default view.java in DashboardSetup.java
+ 13. Dashboardviewname() return default view.java in Dashboardviewname.java.

   .. code-block:: bash